PelionIoT/mbed-cloud-sdk-javascript/README.md

 See full [documentation and API reference here](http://mbed-cloud-sdk-javascript.s3-website-us-west-2.amazonaws.com/).

+Please refer to the [examples](./examples/) folder for some node and web examples.

 ### Usage in Node.js (CommonJS modules)

 Simply `require` this module and create a new instance of the API you want to use: